-SUBJECT: School Climate LEA GOAL:
+SUBJECT: School Climate

 Our current reality is that we have a safe school.
 Overall our students feel connected to the community and school based on their responses in the CA Healthy kids survey, but a new survey, the Youth Truth survey, was initiated this year and gave us some new feedback about areas for potential growth.
 The areas of intense focus will be increasing a feeling of positive school climate through school connectedness and positive relationships with adults on campus.
 Our suspensions and referrals are down as we have moved to a more relational- and restorative-based discipline process.
-Our district/site data shows a healthy reduction in suspensions (at home suspensions dropped from 36 to 27) over the past year, although we still do observe an overrepresentation for our Hispanic students.
+Our district/site data shows a healthy reduction in suspensions (at home suspensions dropped from 36 to 27 to 16) over the past three years, although we still do observe an overrepresentation for our Hispanic students (our Hispanic students represent 20% of our population, but 33% of our suspensions.
 We continue to support Where Everybody Belongs (WEB), Peer Helping, and Diversity training to keep kids connected to school and engage in safe, positive behaviors.
-A significant number of our students participate in both athletics both at Emerson (grades 7 and 8) and new efforts to increase the profile of intra- and extra-mural athletics will be undertaken as a way to further increase school spirit.
+A significant number of our students participate in both athletics both at Emerson.
+There are 62 females and 59 males in grade 7 who participate in school athletics.
+In grade 8, there are 40 females and 50 males who play a school sport.
+78 of the 9th graders, almost half of the Emerson 9th grade class, participate in high school sports with Davis Senior High School.
+Based on Climate survey data, the Youth Truth survey and other metrics, we are focusing attention on increasing school connectedness.
+Based on our Youth Truth survey results, we see increased school connectedness in grade 7, with decreasing results in grade 8 and 9.
+Our goal is to look for ways to increase intentional connectedness with grade 8 and 9.